EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 This repository outlines how Illumina MiSeq COI metabarcodes are processed by Teresita M. Porter. **SCVUC** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**NOISE, **C**OI classifier.

+## How to cite

+If you use this dataflow, please cite the CO1 classifier paper (Porter & Hajibabaei, 2018 Sci Rep) and providing a link to this page https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline in your publication.

 ## Outline

 [Part I - Link to raw files](#part-i---link-to-raw-files)